opencad-community/OpenCAD-php/README.md

 # Install Notes
 1. Move the HIDE directory to somewhere outside of www access
-2. Create a properties directory
+2. Create a properties directory under the root/openCad directory
 3. Create a config.ini file

 Contents of file should be (change the connection_file_location to the correct spot):